ngs-doo/TemplaterExamples/Intermediate/QuestionnairePlugin/Readme.md

 Since v2.7.0 Templater allows for tag regex customization.
 Default tag regex includes only few special characters so if we want to expand (or restrict) a format of the tag we can provide a new format during setup.
 Here a format of char or dot is used.

+#### Letter splitting

+When each letter needs to be put in a separate cell, for scanning purposes, this can be done by repeating the tag in each cell and using a plugin to take a single letter in each cell